gbmhunter/CsvCpp/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v2.0.3.0  2014/04/10 Added the ability to clear all records from a table through Table::Clear(), closes #7. v2.0.2.0  2014/04/09 Added ability to use std::endl with Log objects (i.e. debugMsg and errorMsg), closes #10. v2.0.1.0  2014/04/09 Added safe guard if output logging stream pointers in the Log class are null, closes #9.
+v2.0.4.0  2014/05/01 Provided overload function 'Parser::SetFilename(std::string filename)' which uses given filename rather than the one stored in the 'Parser::filename' variable, and created relevant unit tests, closes #12.
+Renamed 'BasicTests.cpp' to 'ReadWriteTests.cpp', closes #13. v2.0.3.0  2014/04/10 Added the ability to clear all records from a table through Table::Clear(), closes #7. v2.0.2.0  2014/04/09 Added ability to use std::endl with Log objects (i.e. debugMsg and errorMsg), closes #10. v2.0.1.0  2014/04/09 Added safe guard if output logging stream pointers in the Log class are null, closes #9.
 Add relevant unit test.
 Removed slotmachine-cpp from the list of dependencies in README, closes #8.